fitweather/fitweather.github.io/_includes/index.md

   quality index (AQI) of a location.

 - The user can give two cities as inputs and the user will be able to compare the weather of these two cities.

+# User Potential Obstacles

+The score of two cities may be equal.
+Users may still take efforts to select the city manually.